Stephen Colbert (character): Non-fictional elements

 Certain elements of the character are drawn from the real Colbert's personal life.
-Both the real Colbert and the character were raised in Charleston, South Carolina; both are the youngest of 11 children; both played Dungeons & Dragons as teenagers; and both are practicing Roman Catholics.
+Both the real Colbert and the character were raised in Charleston, South Carolina; both are the youngest of 11 children; both played Dungeons & Dragons as teenagers; and both are practicing Catholics.
 Colbert's own interest in and knowledge of religion, science fiction, and J. R. R. Tolkien's The Lord of the Rings story will often show through in the Report.
 His character has a chocolate portrait of Viggo Mortensen (who portrayed Aragorn in Peter Jackson's The Lord of the Rings films) in a place of honor on his shelf; Mortensen briefly reprised the role of Aragorn in the Report's September 13, 2007 episode.
 He also owns a Sting sword presented to him by Peter Jackson.

 Occasionally, Colbert mentioned his real-life siblings on the show.
 In one episode, he placed his brother Ed, a lawyer who advises the International Olympic Committee, "on notice" for refusing to grant the show the rights to air footage of a dispute between two American speed skaters.
 Ed later appeared at the start of the February 22, 2010 edition advising Stephen on how to cover the Vancouver Winter Olympics since his character does not have the television rights to the games.
-Footage from the Richmond Olympic Oval was used after Stephen was named a special advisor to USA Speedskating.
-Generally, journalists covering the Olympics do not have access to the venues unless their employer has the rights to Olympic TV coverage, and cannot show moving video coverage of any official Olympic event unless they have permission from the rights holder.
+Footage from the Richmond Olympic Oval was used after Stephen was named a special advisor to the U.S. Speedskating Federation.
+Generally, journalists covering the Olympics do not have access to the venues unless their employer has the rights to Olympic TV coverage and cannot show moving video coverage of any official Olympic event unless they have permission from the rights holder.
 When his sister Elizabeth Colbert Busch declared her intention to run for Congress, he mentioned the event.
 Later, when she was nominated to run against Mark Sanford and the MSNBC show Morning Joe declared their support for Sanford and mentioned Colbert, he defended his sister's campaign.

-In an appearance at Harvard University in 2006, Colbert revealed that his character's fear of bears was in part inspired by a recurring nightmare he has had, in which a bear is standing between him and his goal.
+In an appearance at Harvard University in 2006, Colbert revealed that his character's fear of bears was in part inspired by a recurring dream he has had, in which a bear is standing between him and his goal.
 The character's phobia, which was initially referenced in the show's first "ThreatDown" skit, was originally slated to be a fear of alligators.
 By the time the Report went to air, the alligator story was several weeks old, and the writers chose to use a more recent news item involving a bear in its place.

 After Colbert received an honorary Doctor of Fine Arts from Knox College, the show began listing his name in the ending credits as "Dr. Stephen T. Colbert, D.F.A." even though using both the honorific prefix and post-nominal letters is incorrect.
 During the show, the character will sometimes refer to the degree and the qualifications he mistakenly believes it bestows upon him.